sanjaygarde/flink-cc-demo/README.md

 * Publish incidents:<br>publish incidents to the CHP cluster using [publish_incidents.sh](./publish_incidents.sh)
 * Publish claims:<br> publish claims to the InsuranceCo cluster using [publish_claims.sh](./publish_claims.sh)
 * Create Flink compute pool:<br> At this time create your Flink compute pool as described [here.](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-cloud-console.html).
 No script is provided for this as it is expected that you will navigate to the Confluent Cloud page and talk through the process like what is a Flink compute pool, What is a Flink SQL workspace, CFU etc.
-* In your SQL workspace type the query below and hit the run button.
+* Run SQL statement with the join:<br>In your SQL workspace type the query below and hit the run button.

 `SELECT * FROM claims
   INNER JOIN CHP_Sanjay.incidents